3 tips to look slim in a sari without dieting.

 1) To cover the arms.

-I noticed that I have gained a lot of weight on the arms.
+I noticed that I have gained a lot of weight on my arms.
 There is some major toning that is required and this is one reason why I have stopped wearing sleeveless.
-I just do not like the way I look in it any more.
+I just do not like the way I look in it anymore.
 Cap sleeves will highlight the arms even more, so I avoid those as well.

 The solution– Puff sleeves.
 I know you might think that puff sleeves bring more attention to your arms, but if kept at the right length and slightly loose, it will cut the girth of the arm and make it look like the arm is tapering.
 You might also think that puff sleeves are outdated or for youngsters, and you could not be more wrong.
-Agreed that puff sleeves can give a bit of a retro look, but the extent of the puff the matters.
-Don’t go for a very exaggerated puff if you are going to be wearing the blouse for a more every day look.
-Add a piping to draw attention to the end of the sleeve and here we even added a small tie up for some drama on the orange blouse.
+Agreed that puff sleeves can give a bit of a retro look, but the extent of the puff matters.
+Don’t go for a very exaggerated puff if you are going to be wearing the blouse for a more everyday look.
+Add piping to draw attention to the end of the sleeve and here we even added a small tie-up for some drama on the orange blouse.

-I find that puff sleeves works well on women of all ages and have seen my mature colleagues at school carry it off with grace.
+I find that puff sleeves work well on women of all ages and have seen my mature colleagues at school carry it off with grace.

 2) To cover the love handles.

 The Solution– increase the length of the body of the blouse.
-Usually sari blouses stop just below the chest, somewhere around mid way of the rib cage which actually accentuate the weight accumulation around the stomach and the sides.
+Usually, sari blouses stop just below the chest, somewhere around midway of the rib cage which actually accentuates the weight accumulation around the stomach and the sides.
 Increase the length of the blouse to the end of the rib cage, probably an inch or so above the belly button.
 This will make it look like your torso is longer.
 Ensure to tie the sari just on the belly button and not way below it, so that the gap between the sari and the sari and the end of the blouse is small enough just for some very subtle skin show.

 Another important thing is to have a peplum sort of a cut at the point where the blouse ends rather than a rigid tight end.
 This should be flared enough to cover the love handles but tight enough to not make it look shabby.
 (This is why you need a fabulous designer like Manjeri).
 I have been opting for this blouse design for a while now and I love how it has been working for me.